JingMing2019/JingMing2019.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in synthetic aperture radar imaging and interferometric processing .
+I am interested in synthetic aperture radar imaging and interferometric processing.

 Bio
 ======
-Jing Ming is a final-year Master of Engineering candidate at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/), majoring in Information and Signal Processing, superviesed by Prof. Xiaoling Zhang.
+Jing Ming is a final-year Master of Engineering candidate at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) (UESTC), majoring in Information and Signal Processing, superviesed by Prof. Xiaoling Zhang.

 My research focus is high-resolution synthetic aperture radar imaging and interferometric processing.
 Specifically, I'm working on [TerraSAR-X image data](https://earth.esa.int/web/eoportal/satellite-missions/t/terrasar-x) processing on MATLAB, expecting to reconstruct the high-quality digital elevation model of urban areas.